Complete Income Tax Guide India FY 2026-27: Slabs, Deductions, ITR Filing & More

 The Income Tax Act classifies income into five heads:

-- Salary (Section 15-17): Basic pay, HRA, allowances, perquisites, pension – from employment
+- Salary (Section 15-17): Basic pay, HRA, allowances, perquisites, pension – from employment.
+At retirement, gratuity and leave encashment have separate exemption limits.

 Key Deductions to Reduce Taxable Income (Old Regime)